 Here’s what we say about membership in our constitution: Membership in the church is recognized to be those who trust Jesus as Lord and Savior and have been born anew by the Holy Spirit.
 Members are committed to participation in the life of Genesis, through living as an apprentice of Jesus and through attendance, sacrificial giving of talent and resources, and praying for the vision of Genesis and its leaders.

 Everyone who desires to become a member must attend a membership class.
-Our next membership class is TBD, but please email firstname.lastname@example.org if you would like to attend the next class.
+Our next membership class is Sunday, November 10th from 12:15 pm - 1:45 pm.
+Please email email@example.com to reserve your spot.